 Section 3.
 Committee on Appointments, Assignments and Reassignments (CAAR)

 a.
 The Committee on Appointments, Assignments and Reassignments shall consist of an elected Chair, an elected Vice-Chair/Chair-Elect, and sufficient members, as confirmed by the Executive Board, to conduct the business of CAAR.
-The Vice-Chair/Chair-Elect shall succeed to the office of Chair in the second year of a two-year term.

 b.
 The CAAR fulfills the mandate of the Academic Personnel Manual (APM) for a personnel committee to advise the Chancellor or designee on the appointment of persons to the librarian series at UCSB.
 The specific functions of CAAR in this regard shall be as follows: